matweldon/llm-anthropic-vertex/README.md

 pytest
 ```

 This project uses [pytest-recording](https://github.com/kiwicom/pytest-recording) to record Vertex AI API responses for the tests.
-Updating the stored responses is not recommended unless you know what you're doing.
-Please log an issue for assistance.
+Updating the stored responses is not recommended unless you're very patient because the API calls contain sensitive credentials.
+Please log an issue for advice.